 Bucharest’s public transport network has been devised with the express purpose of confusing tourists.
-Some of the subway lines on the map don’t actually exist.
+Some of the tube lines on the map don’t actually exist.
 You won’t be able to find anyone who speaks English to explain how it works or sell you a ticket, so expect to end up travelling illegally.
 Then get pickpocketed.
-Then get pressured into eating some more sodium bicarbonate.
+Then get press ganged into eating some more sodium bicarbonate.

 The museums in Bucharest are a joke, but tourists are lured in because they’re inside old palaces that look cool from the street.
 The exhibits never change and lots of the explanations on the wall are basically just lies that the staff have made up, although none of it is in English anyway so it probably doesn't matter.